richardtallent/vue-simple-calendar/README.md

 This slot passes one scoped variable: `day`, the date associated with the cell.

-### event
+### item

-This optional named slot **replaces** the `div.event` for each item (not just the contents of the items element, the entire element).
+This optional named slot **replaces** the `div.item` for each item (not just the contents of the items element, the entire element).
 Use this if you want to override _entirely_ how items are rendered.
 For example, on a small mobile device, you may want to show just a thin stripe, dots, or icons to indicate items, without titles or times.
 This slot passes three scoped variables:

-- `event`: the _normalized_ calendar items
+- `value`: the _normalized_ calendar item
 - `weekStartDate`: the date of the first day of the week being rendered
 - `top`: the CSS `top` value that you should apply to the style of your item element so it appears in the proper place.
-Assumes standard metrics for items, so if you have your own metrics, you'll need to compute and apply the top position yourself using the `eventRow` value passed in the item.
+Assumes standard metrics for items, so if you have your own metrics, you'll need to compute and apply the top position yourself using the `itemow` value passed in the item.

-Note that `event` is a version of the calendar item _normalized_ to be shown on that week's row, it's not the bare item pulled from the `events` prop.
+Note that `item` is a version of the calendar item _normalized_ to be shown on that week's row, it's not the bare item pulled from the `items` prop.
 This customized version parses and defaults the `startDate` and `endDate`, defaults missing `id` to a random number, defaults a blank title to "Untitled", and adds a number of `classes` values based on the position and role of the item as shown for that week (whether it continues from the previous week, etc.).
-The original item is passed back as `event.originalEvent`.
+The original item is passed back as `item.originalItem`.

 ## Customizing the Look and Feel